Skip to main content

 DACS reaches a settlement with Ivor Braka Limited, after joining with ACS to mount a legal claim against the art dealer, following a dispute over the company’s compliance with the UK Artist’s Resale Right (ARR) legislation.

 DACS gives evidence in the Culture, Media, and Sport Select Committee session on creator remuneration – the first committee of its kind in the UK.
-At the session, DACS calls for a Freelance Commissioner to ensure that future governments understand the challenges faced by freelancers.
+At the session, DACS calls for a Freelancer Commissioner to ensure that future governments understand the challenges faced by freelancers.

 2024